iclr-blogposts/2024/_posts/2024-05-07-understanding-icl.md

 Indeed, this is the same procedure we have used to find the optimal GD learning rate for our previous experiments.
 We now show what happens if we use a different GD learning rate than the one found with line search.
+In the following experiment, we visualize this behavior, by plotting the metrics described above for different values of the GD learning rate.

 <div class="l-body rounded z-depth-1" style="margin-bottom:1rem;">
   <iframe src="{{ 'assets/html/2024-05-07-understanding-icl/tr-vs-gd-lr.html' | relative_url }}" frameborder='0' scrolling='no' height="400px" width="100%"></iframe>
   <div class="caption" style="margin-top: -20px;">
     <b>Figure 12</b>: Effect of the GD learning rate on the alignment between the linear transformer and the GD-transformer.
-The test loss of the linear transformer is minimized for a specific GD learning rate, which must be found by line search.
+The agreement between the two is maximized for a specific GD learning rate, which must be found by line search.
 Use the slider to manually change the GD learning rate.
   </div>
 </div>